nakulmitra/java-tutorial/control-flow-statements/if-else/IfElseTheory.md

 ## 3. Else If Statement
 ### Definition:
-The else if statement allows you to check multiple conditions.
-When the initial if condition is false, you can use else if to specify a new condition to be evaluated.
+The else if statement allows us to check multiple conditions.
+When the initial if condition is false, we can use else if to specify a new condition to be evaluated.
 This is useful for checking multiple conditions in a sequential manner.

 ### Syntax:
 ```